 It is also worth noting that the free versions will have limited explanations of your Jung personality type.
 This ultimately defeats any useful purpose to be taking the test, so I strongly recommend the paid versions of the Jung personality test if you are seriously interested in a deeper personality assessment.

 If you take a look at the 16 Jung personality types, you may be baffled by their cryptic names - they are composed of four capital letters that seem to make absolutely no sense.
 However, there is a clear meaning behind each of these letters, developed throughout years of psychological research.

-Carl Jung believed that each could be categorized into a personality type.
-While everyone is unique in their thoughts and behavior, he believed that each person could fit a generalized model of certain personalities.
+Carl Jung believed that each person could be categorized into a personality type.
+While everyone is unique in their thoughts and behaviors, he believed that each person could fit into a more generalized model of personality.
 He first developed the Jung personality types based on two principles: how we perceive things and how we make decisions.
 He then branched these out by observing that we can perceive the world through our senses and our intuitions and that we can make decisions either logically or emotionally.
-While this was a huge stride in psychological research, it was not until later that the current 16 personalities model was finalized.
+While this was a huge stride in psychological research, it was not until later that the current 16 personalitytypes model was finalized.